iterative/dvc.org/content/docs/command-reference/remote/modify.md

   ```dvc
   $ dvc remote modify --local myremote password mypassword
   ```

-> The user name, password, and token (may) contain sensitive user info.
-> Therefore, it's safer to add them with the `--local` option, so they're
-> written to a Git-ignored config file.

 > Note that `user/password` and `token` authentication are incompatible.
 You
 > should authenticate against your WebDAV remote by either `user/password` or